abbiedaniel/salesforce-maintenance/PD1-Notes.md

     ```
   	- Use this if you need to process a large number of records
      	- Processes 200 records at a time
+      	- ```Database.Stateful``` instance variables of this class are preserved after each execute method call

   - Limitations:
   	- Troubleshooting can be hard
    	- Jobs are queued and subject to server availability